jparbros/DaVinci-LMS/README.markdown

 DaVinci LMS is an Open Source Learning Management System focused on usability and performance.

 This is in a very early phase of development and not ready for use.
+Contributions are welcomed.

 ## Setting up development